Freeboard/thingproxy/README.md

 ### privacy

 thingproxy.freeboard.io does log the date, requester's IP address, and URL for each request sent to it.
-We will not share or sell this data to anyone period.
+We will not share or sell this data to anyone, period.